|(Photo: Matthias Ripp)|

 2. Give gifts that spark a special memory - When you plan out a gift, go for items that spark a pleasant memory or hail from a special time.

 3. Give a functional gift -Give gifts that you know will be used or consumed like a monogramed mug stuffed with coffee for a regular caffeine drinker.
 A functional gift is a gift that will be appreciated and remembered.

 4. Shop during unusual days and times - Shop week nights, week days and Saturday and Sunday mornings to avoid crazed crowds and disorganized store floors (a pet peeve of mine).

 5. Think twice before buying costly gifts. - Ask yourself, could I easily make this item.
 If the answer is yes, leave the store.
 You can easily make items like gift baskets or popcorn tins at a fourth of the price, customizing it to the loved one on the receiving end.

 6. Traveling?
 Buy presents online and have them wrapped and shipped to your destination - Many websites provide this option.

 7. Stick to simple gifts for co-workers - I usually give candy canes, ornaments or homemade sweets with a hand-written card of course!

-8. Never give cash or gift cards! - Cards and money denotes laziness.
+8. Never give cash or gift cards! - Gift cards and money denotes laziness.
 Also people tend to spend too much when they buy gift cards.
-Just take the $25, $50, $100 you would have put on a card and buy a gift from your friend or family member's favorite store.
+You would spend less by just taking the $25, $50, $100 you would have put on a card and buy a gift from your friend or family member's favorite store.
 It's considerate and cost effective.